There are things you can do to control pests (insects or animals causing harm or nuisance) on your property.

 - live birds or animals, known as ‘live decoys’, to attract pests (unless you have a licence)

-It’s an offence to keep or release some wild animals, eg grey squirrels - you must kill them humanely if you catch them alive.
+It’s an offence to keep or release some wild animals, for example grey squirrels - you must kill them humanely if you catch them alive.

 - which animals you’re permitted to trap or kill

-- how to use control methods (eg traps and poisons) correctly
+- how to use control methods (such as traps and poisons) correctly

 The British Pest Control Association (BPCA) also lists what you can use to control specific pests.